Recidiviz/public-dashboard/README.md

 Style and formatting rules for this repository are defined with [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
 The base configuration lives in the root of this repository and is extended by the individual packages as necessary.
 For this reason, it is important to run the individual `lint` commands for each package rather than trying to lint the entire repository at once with `eslint .` — this will exclude the nested configurations and produce inconsistent results.

-Linting rules (including auto-fixing) are applied to changed files in a pre-commit hook using [Husky](https://github.com/typicode/husky) and [Lint-Staged](https://github.com/okonet/lint-staged).
-These tools are configured in the root `package.json`.
+Linting rules (including auto-fixing) are applied to changed files in a pre-commit hook using [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).
+These are configured in the root `package.json`.

 We use [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) for continuous integration tasks, which include lint checks as well as automated JavaScript tests where applicable.